Basti-Fantasti/ExtractPkgsFromEntitlementDB/README.md

 | --- | ---| ---|
 |EP0006-CUSA02532_00-UNRAVELUNRAVEL09 |Unravel | http://gs2.ww.prod.dl.playstation.net/.../EP0006-CUSA02532_00-UNRAVELUNRAVEL09.pkg

-the links without any description or ID will be written to **dl_links_only.txt** file in the same directory
+the links without any description or ID will be written to **dl_links_only.txt** file in the same directory for importing into jdownloader
 ## Additional

 You can then use any program to directly download the package files (e.g. jdownloader2)